NovatecConsulting/blog-enforcing-nfr-of-tests/README.md

 public @interface ApplyUnitTestConstraints {}
 ```

-With this annotation we can classify all of our test classes as unit tests.
-For each `@ApplyUnitTestConstraints` all the extensions specified in that annotation will
+For each test class annotated with `@ApplyUnitTestConstraints`, all the specified
-be loaded.
-This means we can add rules later, without having to change any of
+extensions will be loaded.
+This means we can add rules later, without having to
-the tests.
+change any of the tests.

 ```java
 @ApplyUnitTestConstraints